 In the non-profit industry, restricted funds refer to a reserve of money that can only be used for specific projects or purposes.
-The funds can be restricted because the donor wants the money to go to a specific program or the donor wants the money to be utilized after a specific time or event such as an anniversary.
-Restricted funds give donors assurance that their money is being used in the manner they initially chose.
+The funds can be restricted because the donor wants the money to go to a specific program or the donor wants the money to be utilized after a specific time or event, such as an anniversary.
+Restricted funds give donors assurance that their money is being used in the manner they desire.

 Designation of a Restricted Fund

-The decision to make a donation restricted or unrestricted lies with the donor.
+The decision to make a donation – restricted or unrestricted – lies with the donor.
 The donor makes this designation through a letter accompanying the gift or through an explicit agreement with the non-profit organization.
-Non-profits can avoid the confusion by offering a choice of designation when soliciting for donations by direct mail or email.
-This can be achieved by adding a clause to that effect either on the donation form and in the gift acknowledgment.
-For example, the American Red Cross offers donors the choices of donating to Disaster Relief, Local Red Cross or where it is needed most.
+Non-profits can avoid confusion by offering a choice of designation when soliciting for donations by direct mail or email.
+This can be achieved by adding a clause to that effect either on the donation form or in the gift acknowledgment.
+For example, the American Red Cross offers donors the choice of donating to Disaster Relief, Local Red Cross, or where it is needed most.
 The designation reduces confusion where the donors do not explicitly state their preferred designation of the funds.

 Types of Restricted Funds

 The designation that specifies the type of donation is contained in a document called the “gift instrument.”
 A gift instrument is the award document that is written by a foundation or an individual donor outlining how the funds will be used.
 Restricted funds are grouped into the following two categories:

 1. Temporarily Restricted

 A temporarily restricted fund is usually time-bound and can be used for a specific purpose within a specified period.
 When the purpose for which it was intended is completed, or the time allowed has ended, the money becomes unrestricted or stopped.
 For example, a donation toward a scholarship fund is terminated when the recipient graduates from the university program.
 Similarly, if donors were contributing toward the construction of a building, the fund is terminated when the building project has been completed.